Digital Media Innovation, BA/BS

 Students who complete this program will be able to:

-• Produce engaging digital narratives using emerging tools (such as 3D printing, 360 degree video, augmented reality and creative multimedia coding)
+• Creating engaging digital stories using tools like 3D printing, 360-degree video, augmented reality, and multimedia coding.

-• Create social media strategies for outreach and content generation
+• Developing social media strategies for outreach and content creation.

-• Explain the impact of data on their personal life, field of study, and future career
+• How data influences their personal life, studies, and future career.

 • Digital content creators such as journalists, editors, or specialists